 BA, MA, PhD (Tor)

-Dr. McOuat is director of the SSHRC-funded Strategic Knowledge Cluster, Situating Science, a seven-year project to promote new ways of bringing together leading Canadian and international scholars studying science and technology from philosophical, historical, sociological, and cultural perspectives, along with colleagues in adjacent fields, and making that work integrated with and accessible to journalists, museum workers, and the Canadian public.
-He has just begun a SSHRC-funded partnership with universities in Canada, India, and South-East Asia to study “Cosmopolitanism and the local”.
+Dr. McOuat is Director of the SSHRC-funded Partnership Development Project, “Cosmopolitanism and the Local in Science and Nature” (www.cosmolocal.org), a consortium of institutions in Canada, Europe and S.E.
+Asia exploring the multiple origins and global circulations of knowledge, and Past-Director of the SSHRC Strategic Knowledge Cluster, Situating Science, a seven-year project to promote new ways of bringing together leading Canadian and international scholars studying science and technology from philosophical, historical, sociological, and cultural perspectives, along with colleagues in adjacent fields, and making that work integrated with and accessible to journalists, museum workers, and the Canadian public.
+The latter project was a finalist in the SSHRC 2015 “Impact Award” recognizing outstanding Canadian research achievements.
+In 2017 Dr. McOuat delivered the annual “Stillman Drake Memorial Lecture” at the Congress of Humanities, Toronto.

 Current Research Projects

-Currently, Dr. McOuat is working on a revisionist history of essentialism as well as researching the Eastern order of things.
+Currently, Dr. McOuat is working on a revisionist history of essentialism as well as researching Eastern forms of mathematical and statistical knowledge.

-- Narratives of Nature and Science, East and West, (with Sundar Sarukkai), Routledge, forthcoming 2014.
+- Narratives of Nature and Science, East and West, (with Sundar Sarukkai and Jobin Kanjirakkat), London and New Delhi: Routledge, 2015

 - Circulating Knowledge Between Britain, India and China, Amsterdam: Brill, 2013 (with B Lightman and L Stewart).